Temporal bandwidth of consecutive polariton condensation: Section I

 The system is then discretized.
 Due to cylindrical geometry of the experiment we ``slice" the LPB dispersion paraboloid for $|{\rm\textbf{k}}|<k_{\rm max}=3~\rm\upmu m^{-1}$ into rings, equidistant in $\omega$ domain.
 Since the system is two dimensional and the dispersion is parabolic, we obtain uniform density of states, i.e. there are equal numbers of single particle modes in each of the rings, and, therefore, their contribution to the time and k-space integrated emission, recorded in the experiment (see main text), is the same.
-As a result, we rewrite the system of Eqs.\ref{eq:s1} for N discrete rings, see Eqs.\ref{eq:1} in the main text.
+As a result, we rewrite the system of Eqs.\ref{eq:s1} for N discrete rings:

+With thermalization being slow, $G$ and $\gamma_i$ independent on k the model can be considered k-independent, allowing for a two-equation approximation with $n_p=\sum_i n_i$, the total number of single particle states $D_p=\sum_i D_i$, and $\gamma_p=\gamma_i$:

+The recorded real- and k-space non-resolved polariton emission is then calculated as $I=\int_0^\infty \gamma_p n_p(t)dt$.
+Though such model does describe the nonlinear dependence of $I$ on the pump power, the effect of strong amplification of filtered-in-k-space polariton emission when the selected mode is resonantly seeded with few polaritons at the expense of other modes can not be described \cite{Zasedatelev2019,Zasedatelev2021,Sannikov2024}.
+The real space pump-pump time-delay scan, presented in this work cannot be described through such model as well - see dashed line on Fig.\ref{fig:2}b of the main text.